ctrl-b/alfred-verbizr-workflow/README.md

 ### Some issues that need to be fixed

-- [ ] Order of pronomns not always showing in correct order. (je","tu","il/elle","nous","vous","ils/elles")
+- [ ] Order of pronomns not always showing in correct order. (je","tu","il/elle","nous","vous","ils/elles"), the pronom with their respective verbs it is 0k
 - [ ] Code?
 - [ ] Lag before show the results